 Content marketing is very close to inbound marketing.
 The main difference is that content marketing materials include reviews to purchase a product or service, while inbound implies “pure” information without an advertising component.

-Is a type of marketing that is implemented through the creation and distribution of content.
+It is a type of marketing that is implemented through the creation and distribution of content.
 Content can be anything: articles, audio, video, various information products.

 8. Social Media Marketing (SMM)